elenderg/PAL-1000/instruções de compilação.md

 `a listing buffer.`

-15. Then a couple of trivial "_deciders":
+15. Then a couple of trivial "_deciders_":

 `To decide if a byte is any mark:`